J9ck/LiamBFlynn/README.md

 ### Disclaimer

-This project is for educational purposes only and does not provide legal advice.
+This project is for educational purposes only and does not provide accurate advice.

 ### Acknowledgments